 4 Ye are of God, little children, and have overcome them: because greater is he that is in you, than he that is in the world.

-It's reasonable to conclude that the "overcoming" in Revelation is referring to this same "overcoming the world".
-So in the answer to "What does it mean to overcome?", we can say that it means "to overcome the world", and in response to "Who is an overcomer?", we can say that, at least in some sense, every single Christian.
+It is reasonable to conclude that the "overcoming" in Revelation is referring to this same "overcoming the world".
+So in the answer to "What does it mean to overcome?", it can be said that it means "to overcome the world", and in response to "Who is an overcomer?", it can be said that, at least in some sense, every single Christian.

 This is bolstered by the fact that some of the things promised to "overcomers" are essentially "not going to Hell" - as in the case of, for example, not being hurt of the Second Death (Revelation 2:11), and not being blotted out of the Book of Life (Revelation 3:5).

 However, many of the things promised to overcomers are obviously exalted rewards that go beyond the "basic" reality of Eternal Life that all believers receive.
-Logically, because these things are presented in warnings to churches, at least a subset of them are rewards that hang in the balance, which are given mention in order to motivate us to earn them.
-I do not believe that they would be mentioned in the manner that they are (I implore you to read Revelation 2-3 to get the sense yourself) if they were all automatic.
+Logically, because these things are presented in warnings to churches, at least a subset of them are rewards that hang in the balance, which are given mention in order to motivate believers to earn them.
+It does not seem likely that they would be mentioned in the manner that they are mentioned throughout Revelation chapters 2 and 3, if they were all automatic.

-Furthermore, it is explicitly stated that you have to keep Christ's commandments - work - in order to have right to the Tree of Life, which is one of the rewards promised to "overcomers" in Revelation 2:7:
+Furthermore, it is explicitly stated that one needs to keep Jesus Christ's commandments in order to have right to the Tree of Life, which is one of the rewards promised to "overcomers" in Revelation 2:7:

 Revelation 22:14